Home » GI Bill » Dealing with GI Bill Glitches as a Student Veteran

 Lessons Learned: Dealing with GI Bill Process Issues

 When I started earning my degree, I encountered several frustrating “glitches.”
-The issues were all related to process, policy, regulations, and simply bad data (bureaucracy).
-Each time, I came close to giving up, thankfully I didn’t.
-Despite the bureaucratic glitches, I used the GI Bill to earn a BS in communications and management and eventually an MBA.
+The issues were all related to process, policy, regulations, and poor data quality (bureaucracy).
+Each time, I came close to giving up, thankfully, I didn’t.
+Despite the bureaucratic glitches, I utilized the GI Bill to earn a BS in communications and management, and eventually, an MBA.

 Glitch #1: The GI Bill Certificate of Eligibility

 The first glitch or roadblock I ran into came early in the college admissions process.
-To set the stage; I was on active duty and was working in the base education services office, where I had been coaching others on how to use their GI Bill, so I already knew I was eligible before I started looking for a school.
+To set the stage, I was on active duty and working in the base education services office, where I had been coaching others on how to use their GI Bill.
+As a result, I already knew I was eligible before I started looking for a school.

-The first step to using your GI Bill is request a certificate of eligibility.
+The first step in using your GI Bill is to request a Certificate of Eligibility.
 It is a relatively simple process.
-In my case I had submitted the eligibility request as I was also applying for admission to the college – technically the registrar submitted the request for me.
+In my case, I had submitted the eligibility request, as I was also applying for admission to the college – technically, the registrar submitted the request on my behalf.

-Since I had experience with the Department of Veterans Affairs in the past, I assumed that the letter was some sort of canned response.
+Since I had experience with the Department of Veterans Affairs in the past, I assumed the letter was a standard response.

 RELATED: Importance of GI Bill Eligibility Certification

 Turns out it was a glitch.
-I received my certification before I re-submitted the documents they asked for (about two weeks later).
+I received my certification before resubmitting the requested documents (approximately 2 weeks later).
 That made it about 45 days since we submitted the application.
-I was well into the first semester and I was a bit stressed about how the school’s business office and the registrar were taking the delay, since I was already taking classes.
+I was well into the first semester and was a bit stressed about how the school’s business office and the registrar were handling the delay, since I was already taking classes.

 Glitch #2: VA Approved Schools vs. VA Approved Degree Programs